 Subsidiary Ledger Definition

-Subsidiary Ledger is a list of individual accounts that bears a similar nature and it can also be regarded as an expansion of the regular general ledger that is separately used to record all the transactions related to the accounts payable and accounts receivables in a detailed manner.
+Subsidiary Ledger is a list of individual accounts that bears a similar nature.
+It can also be regarded as an expansion of the conventional general ledger that is separately used to record all the transactions related to the accounts payable and accounts receivables in a detailed manner.

 Types of Subsidiary Ledger Account